cracker-developer/cracker-developer.github.io/_posts/TryHackMe/2025-08-30-tryhackme-event-horizon-writeup.md

 🧰 Writeup Overview

+This walkthrough explains how to analyze and decrypt `Covenant C2` traffic to uncover attacker actions and recover.

 We have a zip file `evidence-1724741326043.zip` that contains the network capture file `.pcapng` & memory dump of the PowerShell process `.DMP`.

 <a href="https://tryhackme.com/room/eventhorizonroom"